stfnhmplr/homebridge-homee/README.md

 ## Exclude nodes or homeegrams
 This plugin integrates all (known) devices to homebridge by default.
 You can create a group named 'Homebridge' in homee and add all the devices you want to use with homebridge.
 Other devices are ignored.

+### Device Limit
+Homekit cannot manage more than 100 devices per bridge.
+If you have together more than 100 devices and homeegrams, you have to filter some of them with a group.

 ## Tested devices
 - Danfoss Living connect Thermostat
 - Devolo Door/Window Sensor